emqx/emqx-docs/en_US/data-integration/data-bridge-rocketmq.md

 ## Create a Rule with RocketMQ Sink for Message Storage

-This section demonstrates how to create a rule in the Dashboard to process messages from the source MQTT topic `t/#`  and forward the processed data to the target RocketMQ topic `TopicTest` through an action with configured Sink.
+This section demonstrates how to create a rule in the Dashboard for processing messages from the source MQTT topic `t/#`, and forwarding the processed data to the RocketMQ topic `TopicTest` via the configured Sink.

 1. Go to EMQX Dashboard, and click **Integration** -> **Rules**.